 In conjunction with the client and lead architects DRDH Architects, Bruynzeel Storage Systems developed and installed a range of user-friendly electronically powered mobile storage systems to house the library’s 70,000-plus store of books that would allow access for all – including those in wheelchairs.

 Following detailed consultation, the mobile storage systems were planned with non-standard extra wide aisles.
 At 1800mm, these not only allowed full wheelchair access, but allowed a large enough turning circle to accomodate motorised wheelchairs, such as the one used by MA student Fay Hart (pictured).

 Bruynzeel’s electronic system is easy to use.
 Its Dynamic controller allows almost anyone to access the mobile shelving aisles, including students with physical disabilities.
-All shelving units, whatever their load, move instantaneously if required.
+All Library shelving units, whatever their load, move instantaneously if required.
 The control panels can been sited at low height enabling the button to be reached by wheelchair users.

 ”We’re very happy with the shelves themselves,” said Simon Harper. ”We have facilities for everybody, not just for people with disabilities.
 Bruynzeel has helped us achieve a high standard of provision for all students at the library.”